endoflife-date/endoflife.date/products/nokia.md

 ---

-> [HMD Global](https://en.wikipedia.org/wiki/HMD_Global) is a mobile phone company based in Espoo, Finland.
+> [HMD Global Oy](https://en.wikipedia.org/wiki/HMD_Global) branded as **HMD** and **Nokia Mobile** is a mobile phone company based in Espoo, Finland.
 The [Nokia](https://en.wikipedia.org/wiki/Nokia) brand has been licensed by former Nokia employees who founded HMD Global and introduced Nokia-branded Android-based devices to the market in 2017.

 Most likely, new phone models will be supported for 3 years (except the C line which seems to be supported for 2 years only).
 All Nokia smartphones are running [Android One](https://www.android.com/one/) or [Android Go](https://www.android.com/versions/go-edition/).